Automated Clearing House (ACH)

 Individual Retirement Account (IRA)

-A retirement account to which you can contribute up to $5,500 (or 100% of your compensation, whichever is less) in 2013.
-Individuals age 50 and older may also be eligible to make an additional $1,000 catch-up contribution for 2013.
+A retirement account to which you can contribute up to $5,500 (or 100% of your compensation, whichever is less) this year.
+Individuals age 50 and older may also be eligible to make an additional $1,000 catch-up contribution for this year.
 IRAs give your money the potential to grow tax deferred and, depending on your personal circumstances, contributions may be tax deductible (withdrawals prior to age 59 1/2 may be assessed a 10% IRS penalty).
-Withdrawals from IRAs are taxed at then-current rates and will be subject to the bank's early withdrawal penalty.
+Withdrawals from IRAs are taxed at then-current rates and are subject to the bank's early withdrawal penalty.

 The rate paid on an interest-bearing account, such as savings, CDs and some checking accounts; also, the rate charged on a loan or line of credit.
 Different types of accounts and loans pay or charge different rates of interest.